The underlying complexities of the human psyche quite often go overlooked.

 Is there more to this life, more to our existence?

 But only if we choose not to hide from the coinciding developments of fear.
 To move forward through the fear, and with the fear, in a unison of understanding.

 We’re ready to fully access our consciousness.

 As we realize this potential, we inherently develop a brand new, and rather profound, desire.

 First and foremost, we must allow ourselves to initiate the pursuit of a pure and complete state of objective self-awareness.

-So we have expanded our understanding of the consciousness definition.
-Now, we must ask ourselves whether or not we wish to act on our developing desires.
+We have expanded our understanding of the consciousness definition.
+But now we must ask ourselves whether or not we wish to act on our developing desires.

 It is a choice that each of must make for ourselves.